Mark V Special Operations Craft: Greece

 Four boats were delivered to Salamis Naval Base, Greece via the Excess Defense Articles programme on 6 April 2020 and are currently in use by the Underwater Demolition Command of the Hellenic Navy.
 They will receive the Typhoon MLS-ER weapons system on the stern deck with Spike-ER missiles as part of a deal between the Hellenic government and Rafael.
+The installation was completed in June 2026.
 Other upgrades include a new communications suite, navigation radar and FLIR electro-optical sensor, which were carried out by the Hellenic Navy.

 Private owners

-The Mark V Special Operations Craft (SOC) has only one known civilian owner: Palmer Luckey, the founder of Oculus VR and defense technology company Anduril Industries.
-Luckey acquired the vessel in 2019, making it a rare instance of a military-grade special operations watercraft entering private ownership.
+The Mark V Special Operations Craft (SOC)'s only known civilian owner is Palmer Luckey, the founder of Oculus VR and defense technology company Anduril Industries.
+Luckey acquired the vessel in 2019.
 The craft was previously used by the United States Naval Special Warfare Command for maritime special operations.

-Under Luckey's ownership, the vessel has been maintained in operational condition, though specific details about its current use remain private.
-This acquisition aligns with Luckey's broader interest in military technology and defense systems.
+In May 2026, the YouTube channel P45 Equipment LLC bought a Mark V and intends to restore it in their facility in Charlevoix, Michigan.